Syllabus Templates for Fall 2021

 UNIV 100 Mini-Grants

 Additional funding is available to individual sections of UNIV 100 in order for students to partake in special projects, field trips, and purchase UNIV 100 Showcase supplies.
-In order to request such funding, please complete the Mini Grant Request form and wait for approval from the OFYE office.
-Please DO NOT pay for anything without approval as we may not be able to reimburse you.
+In order to request such funding, please complete the application and wait for approval from the Office of First-Year Experience.
+Please DO NOT pay for anything without having received approval from the OFYE.
+The OFYE is not able to reimburse instructors for purchases made without prior approval.
+The Mini Grant application will open on March 12, 2021.

 UNIV 100 Showcase

-The showcase is a great way to show off your class individual and group projects from the first-year seminar.
-Information about the showcase just for instructors is available here.
+The UNIV 100 Showcase is a great way to show off your First-Year Seminar student's individual and group projects.
+Information about Showcase is available here.

 Focus 2 / Career Services